javier-HEG/PECI/readme.txt

    https://limesurvey.svn.sourceforge.net/svnroot/limesurvey/source/limesurvey
 2. Copy the "user" folder and its contents inside the LimeSurvey main folder, next to the "admin" folder.
 3. Apply the patches in the "patches" folder.
-So far only "admin/admin.php" is patched.